koyeb/terraform-provider-koyeb/docs/resources/service.md

 - `buildpack` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--definition--git--buildpack))
 - `dockerfile` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--definition--git--dockerfile))
 - `no_deploy_on_push` (Boolean) If set to true, no Koyeb deployments will be triggered when changes are pushed to the GitHub repository branch
+- `workdir` (String) The directory where your source code is located.
+If not set, the work directory defaults to the root of the repository.

 <a id="nestedblock--definition--git--buildpack"></a>
 ### Nested Schema for `definition.git.buildpack`